JRC1995/Self-Organizing-Map/README.md

     Green = Iris-Virginica
     Blue = Iris-Versicolor

-    (If a pixel is brightly colored it means a lot of patterns of the class represented by the color activates that pixel)
+    If a pixel is brightly colored it means a lot of patterns of the class represented by the color activates that pixel i.e that pixel is the best matching unit for many patterns of the same class.

+    The contrary is true too.
+That is, darker colored pixels are the best matching units for only a few patterns of the class represnted by the color.

+    If a color is a mixture of two (like 'blueish-green'), then the pixel represents a 'gray-area' i.e that pixel is best matching unit for patterns of different classes.

 ![png](output_3_2.png)